 Besides the source code, the Getting Started with the Cafu Source Code tutorial refers to these files:

-The details of your forum user account are also used for editing the documentation (Wiki login) and for creating and editing tickets in the issue tracker (Trac login).
-If you haven't already, register yourself at the forum and manage your user account via the forum's user control panel: As the databases are connected, you can then use the same username and password for the login at the Wiki and Trac.
+The details of your forum user account are also used for editing the documentation (Wiki login).
+If you haven't already, register yourself at the forum and manage your user account via the forum's user control panel: As the databases are connected, you can use the same username and password for the login at the Wiki.

 If a recent 64-bit Windows release is not available, you can use the newer 32-bit edition as well.